 Several galaxies appear in the same area as Mira: the spiral galaxies NGC 958, NGC 955, and NGC 941, and the barred lenticular galaxy NGC 936.
 NGC 936 is the central galaxy in the NGC 936 Group, which is associated with the Messier 77 Group.

 Mira is located in the constellation Cetus, the Whale.
-Representing the sea monster killed by Perseus in Greek mythology, Cetus is the fourth largest of all 88 constellations, stretching across 1,231 square degrees of the sky.
+Representing the sea monster that met its end at the hands of Perseus in Greek mythology, Cetus is the fourth largest of all 88 constellations, stretching across 1,231 square degrees of the sky.
 Like other constellations associated with figures from Greek myths, it is one of the 48 Greek constellations, first listed by the 2nd century CE astronomer Claudius Ptolemy.
 Cetus belongs to the Perseus family of constellations, which also includes Perseus, Andromeda, Cepheus, Cassiopeia, and Pegasus.
 Despite its size, Cetus is not very conspicuous because it only has two stars brighter than magnitude 3.00: the orange giant Diphda (Beta Ceti) and red giant Menkar (Alpha Ceti).

-The constellation also contains a number of bright deep sky objects.
-These include the barred spiral galaxy Messier 77 (Cetus A), the spiral galaxies NGC 247, NGC 1042, NGC 1035, and NGC 1055, the irregular dwarf galaxy IC 1613, and the planetary nebula NGC 246, also known as the Skull Nebula or Cetus Ring.
+The constellation contains a number of bright deep sky objects.
+These include the barred spiral galaxy Messier 77 (Cetus A), the spiral galaxies NGC 247, NGC 1042, NGC 1035, and NGC 1055, the irregular dwarf galaxy IC 1613, and the planetary nebula NGC 246, also known as the Skull Nebula.

 The best time of year to observe the stars and deep sky objects in Cetus is during the month of November.